 Lukas Podolski & Miroslav Klose

-Klose and Podolski shared near identical footballing stories, both born in Poland they both snapped up by Bundesliga sides as juniors meaning by the time they were broke through to first team football they both qualified for Germany through residency.
-Both came through in the era before Germany’s coaching revolution and hence the shallow pool of German talent meant the national side were looking at the options.
-In both cases Poland were slow off the mark and in Podolski’s case turned down the chance of calling them up, the Germans acted swiftly and bagged both strikers.
+Klose and Podolski shared near identical footballing stories, both born in Poland they both snapped up by Bundesliga sides as juniors, meaning by the time they broke through to first team football they both qualified for Germany through residency.
+Both came through in the era before Germany’s coaching revolution and hence the shallow pool of German talent meant the national side were looking at other options.
+In both cases Poland were slow off the mark and in Podolski’s case turned down the chance of calling him up, the Germans acted swiftly and bagged both strikers.

 Costa doesn’t do popularity contests and it’s a good job as there’s little defence for his switch.
 Costa was born in Brazil and made his first team breakthrough in Portugal with SC Braga and was selected twice for Brazil after making it big with Athletico Madrid.
 However as he’d only played friendlies he was still eligible to switch to his adopted country of Spain.